ciclopes/meteor-reactive-array/README.md

 Returns a regular non-reactive Javascript array containing all removed elements evalueated by `valueOrEvaluationFunction` as truthy, if `valueOrEvaluationFunction` is a function, or strictly equal to `valueOrEvaluationFunction` otherwise.

-* `valueOrEvaluationFunction: Function(element: [Anything]) -> Boolean` Evaluation function that returns a truthy value meaning that `element` should be removed or a falsy value otherwise.
+* `valueOrEvaluationFunction: Function(element: Anything) -> Boolean` Evaluation function that returns a truthy value meaning that `element` should be removed or a falsy value otherwise.
-* `valueOrEvaluationFunction: [Anything] (2)` A value that is wrapped in a strict equality evaluation function to evaluate which elements of the array should be removed.
+* `valueOrEvaluationFunction: Anything (2)` A value that is wrapped in a strict equality function to evaluate which elements of the array should be removed.

 e.g.:
 ```